PokedungeonMasters/pokedungeon/README.md

 ![pkdgnpromo](https://i.imgur.com/0bdlWqa.png)
 # Pokédungeon
-A TTRPG system based on the Pokemon Mystery Dungeon series of games.
+A TTRPG system based on the Pokémon Mystery Dungeon series of games.
 Designed for ease of use and for fun.

 If you're looking for the latest release of our system, check [here!](https://github.com/PokedungeonMasters/pokedungeon/releases)